-In this course students learn how to improve their accuracy and typing speed.
+In this course, students learn how to improve their accuracy and typing/10-key speed.
 Students also learn formatting for personal and business letters, memoranda, simple tabulation techniques, proofreading, and editing.

-This course covers the basics of computer hardware, software, networks, and the Internet.
+BTA 122 Business Presentation

-This course provides instruction in developing presentation materials.
-Students create a variety of charts, graphs and interactive presentations.
-Microsoft PowerPoint enables users to quickly create high-impact, dynamic presentations, while integrating workflow and ways to easily share information.
-Students will have an opportunity to earn their PowerPoint certification.
+This course provides instruction in delivering speeches and

+developing presentation materials.
+Students will create a variety of charts, graphs, and interactive presentations with the primary use of PowerPoint.
+Students will be encouraged to complete the MOS Certification in PowerPoint.

+BTA 123 Career Planning

-This course is designed to teach students how to write a professional resume package and to learn basic interviewing skills.
+This course is designed to teach students how to write a professional cover letter and resume, participate in career networking, search for positions, apply for positions, and negotiate a position in an administrative field.